becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 > For more information about the MQTT API go to the [Mongoose OS MqTT documentation](https://mongoose-os.com/docs/mos/api/net/mqtt.md)

-First of we need some code to see if we are connected, we can do this with the following code snippets.
+First off we need some code to see if we are connected, we can do this with the following code snippets.

 First we add a function that we call when we connect to MqTT: